boomshineking/AskYourPDF-A-Local-RAG-Based-PDF-Question-Answering-App-Using-TinyLLaMA/README.md

 3. FAISS stores these embeddings and retrieves relevant content based on your question.
 4. TinyLLaMA is queried using LangChain’s RetrievalQA to generate an answer.

-## ▶️ Running the App
+## ▶️ Running the App.py

-   streamlit run app.py
+   type streamlit run app.py in your terminal of VS code

 Then open the local URL provided (usually http://localhost:8501) to start interacting with your PDF.